micropython/oofatfs/src/00readme.txt

 Configuration Options

   There are several configuration options for various envilonment and requirement.
-  The configuration options are in include files ff.h and tff.h.
+  The configuration options are in include files, ff.h and tff.h.

   #define _BYTE_ACC